riverajose524/Portfolio/README.md

 # Portfolio

-This repository contains most of the projects that I have worked on
+The following are links to all of the projects that I have worked on with other members:

 [Tv Show Episodes Tracker](https://github.com/SnowyTheBear67/SQLSquirrelsProject)